attalos/fl0wer/README.md

 ```console
 $ ./execute.sh TASK_FILE evaluator.jar [-r]
 ```
+The output will always be written to output.txt.
 `-r` restarts the evaluation.
 The current content of `output.txt` will be lost.
-You also have to use `-r` when you deletet the old `output.txt`.
+You also have to use `-r` when you deleted the old `output.txt`.
 Otherwise the script will still continue at the last position and it also won't add the required headline.

 Plotting